Cinema of Japan: Golden Age

-Heisei period
+Heisei and Reiwa eras

 Because of economic recessions, the number of movie theaters in Japan had been steadily decreasing since the 1960s.
+The number of cinemas was under 2,000 in 1993 compared to more than 7,000 in 1960.
 The 1990s saw the reversal of this trend and the introduction of the multiplex in Japan.
 At the same time, the popularity of mini theaters continued.

 Takeshi Kitano emerged as a significant filmmaker with works such as Sonatine (1993), Kids Return (1996) and Hana-bi (1997), which was given the Golden Lion at the Venice Film Festival.
-Shōhei Imamura again won the Golden Palm (shared with Iranian director Abbas Kiarostami), this time for The Eel (1997).
+Shōhei Imamura again won the Palme d'Or (shared with Iranian director Abbas Kiarostami), this time for The Eel (1997).
 He became the fifth two-time recipient, joining Alf Sjöberg, Francis Ford Coppola, Emir Kusturica and Bille August.

 Kiyoshi Kurosawa gained international recognition following the release of Cure (1997).
 Takashi Miike launched a prolific career with titles such as Audition (1999), Dead or Alive (1999) and The Bird People in China (1998).
 Former documentary filmmaker Hirokazu Koreeda launched an acclaimed feature career with Maborosi (1996) and After Life (1999).

 Hayao Miyazaki directed two mammoth box office and critical successes, Porco Rosso (1992) – which beat E.T. the Extra-Terrestrial (1982) as the highest-grossing film in Japan – and Princess Mononoke (1997), which also claimed the top box office spot until Titanic (1997).

 Several new anime directors rose to widespread recognition, bringing with them notions of anime as not only entertainment, but modern art.
 Mamoru Oshii released the internationally acclaimed philosophical science fiction action film Ghost in the Shell in 1996.
 Satoshi Kon directed the award-winning psychological thriller Perfect Blue.
 Hideaki Anno also gained considerable recognition with The End of Evangelion in 1997.

-In the beginning of 21st century, Japan has been referenced numerous times in popular culture, which was a relatively successful one for Japanese film industry.
+In the beginning of 21st century, Japan has been referenced numerous times in popular culture, which was a relatively successful one for Japanese film industry, returning to the idea of a second Japanese New Wave” in their cinematic releases.
 The country has appeared as a setting and topic multiple times in film, poetry, television, and music.
 The number of films being shown in Japan steadily increased, with about 821 films released in 2006.
 Films based on Japanese television series were especially popular during this period.
-Anime films now accounted for 60 percent of Japanese film production.
+Anime films now accounted for 60 percent of Japanese film production and would become one of the world’s leading producers of animated cinema.
 The 1990s and 2000s are considered to be "Japanese Cinema's Second Golden Age", due to the immense popularity of anime, both within Japan and overseas.